Is IMAX Enhanced Worth It?

 With so many partners and brands already on board, with more surely to come, that of course means we’ll be seeing a bunch more content in the nearby future.

-For example it’s been confirmed that the movies Jumanji: The Next Level, and A Beautiful Day In The Neighborhood starring Tom Hanks will support the format on their release.
+For example on release, movies like Jumanji: The Next Level, and A Beautiful Day In The Neighborhood starring Tom Hanks supported the format natively.

 Others confirmed include the new James Bond movie as well as Tenet by Christopher Nolan.